genevate/style_guides/business/burnout.md

 ## Signs of Burnout

+- Lack of control such as shifting goals or expectations based on a whim without a concrete foundation.
+Additionally, this erodes trust and confidence amongst members of your team.
+- Feeling you're not making a difference.
 - Work-life imbalance.
-- Lack of control.
-- Feeling you're not making a difference.
 - Insufficient reward.
 - Lack of community.
 - Absence of fairness.